arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/user-manual/content.md

 - **Onboard humidity and temperature sensor**: The Nicla Sense Env features an onboard humidity and temperature sensor, the [HS4001 from Renesas](https://www.renesas.com/us/en/products/sensor-products/environmental-sensors/humidity-temperature-sensors/hs4001-relative-humidity-and-temperature-sensor-digital-output-15-rh).
 This highly accurate, ultra-low power, fully calibrated relative humidity and temperature sensor features proprietary sensor-level protection, ensuring high reliability and long-term stability.
 - **Onboard indoor air quality sensor**: The Nicla Sense Env features an onboard gas sensor, the [ZMOD4410 from Renesas](https://www.renesas.com/us/en/document/dst/zmod4410-datasheet).
 This sophisticated sensor was designed to detect total volatile organic compounds (TVOC), estimate CO<sub>2</sub>, and monitor and report indoor air quality (IAQ).
 - **Onboard outdoor air quality sensor**: The Nicla Sense Env features an onboard gas sensor, the [ZMOD4510 from Renesas](https://www.renesas.com/us/en/document/dst/zmod4410-datasheet).
 This sophisticated sensor was designed to monitor and report outdoor air quality (OAQ) based on nitrogen dioxide (NO<sub>2</sub>) and ozone (O<sub>3</sub>) measurements.
-- **Onboard user LEDs**: The Nicla Sense Env has two onboard user-programmable LEDs; one is a white LED, and the other one is an RGB LED.
+- **Onboard user LEDs**: The Nicla Sense Env has two onboard user-programmable LEDs; one is a orange LED, and the other one is an RGB LED.
-- **ESLOV connector**: The Niclas Sense Env has an onboard ESLOV connector to extend the board communication capabilities via I<sup>2</sup>C.
+- **ESLOV connector**: The Nicla Sense Env has an onboard ESLOV connector to extend the board communication capabilities via I<sup>2</sup>C.
 - **Surface mount**: The castellated pins of the board allow it to be positioned as a surface-mountable module.

 ### Board Libraries